Arthritis Physiotherapy Treatment UK – Proven Pain Relief, Mobility Exercises & Expert Care

 Arthritis rarely has a single cause.
 It typically develops due to a combination of factors, including age-related joint changes, previous injury, genetics, autoimmune disease, excess joint loading, and long-term movement habits.

 What often matters more than the original cause is how joints are managed after symptoms begin.
 Pain alters movement patterns.
 Muscles switch off.
 Load shifts to other joints.
-Physiotherapy addresses these secondary changes, which frequently drive pain and functional loss more than joint structure alone.
+Arthritis Physiotherapy addresses these secondary changes, which frequently drive pain and functional loss more than joint structure alone.

 Arthritis cycle diagram showing pain leading to reduced activity, avoidance of movement, reduced fitness and confidence, alongside early physiotherapy intervention improving mobility, function, and long-term outcomes.